-Stevenage Cycling Strategy (2018)
+(2018) Stevenage Mobility Strategy

-Stevenage has been designated as a Sustainable Travel Town and SBC aims to shift mobility from personal vehicles and towards sustainable transport modes, including cycling.
-This work is supported by the Local Walking & Cycling Infrastructure Plan, Future Town, Future Transport Strategy, Cycling Strategy, and Mobility Strategy.

-Extensive segregated cycle infrastructure means that Stevenage is better equipped than many towns to facilitate safe and convenient cycling and encourage this change in emphasis.
+- 2.1 Stevenage has been designated as a Sustainable Travel Town and SBC aims to shift mobility from personal vehicles and towards sustainable transport modes, including cycling.
+This work is supported by the Local Walking & Cycling Infrastructure Plan, Future Town, Future Transport Strategy, Cycling Strategy, and Mobility Strategy. - 2.2 Extensive segregated cycle infrastructure means that Stevenage is better equipped than many towns to facilitate safe and convenient cycling and encourage this change in emphasis.
 However, issues have been highlighted regarding safety, conflicts between cyclists and pedestrians, inadequate cycle parking, and 'missing links' in the cycle network.
-Additionally, new cycle routes are needed to connect key growth areas in Stevenage to the main cycle network.

-The LCWIP identifies a need for eight new cycle routes to ensure that key growth areas are connected to the main cycle network.
-The LCWIP also identifies a range of other potential cycling improvements, such as new segregated cycleways, junction improvements, cycle crossings, and improvements to existing routes.

-To support new cycle routes to Stevenage Central and the regeneration of the Town Centre, the 2019 North Central Hertfordshire Growth and Transport Plan identifies a need for a cycle hub at Stevenage Railway Station and cycle parking in the Town Centre.
+Additionally, new cycle routes are needed to connect key growth areas in Stevenage to the main cycle network. - 2.3 Identified infrastructure schemes and requirements: - The LCWIP identifies a need for eight new cycle routes to ensure that key growth areas are connected to the main cycle network.
+The LCWIP also identifies a range of other potential cycling improvements, such as new segregated cycleways, junction improvements, cycle crossings, and improvements to existing routes. - 2.4 To support new cycle routes to Stevenage Central and the regeneration of the Town Centre, the 2019 North Central Hertfordshire Growth and Transport Plan identifies a need for a cycle hub at Stevenage Railway Station and cycle parking in the Town Centre.
 The railway cycle hub will be part of the station regeneration and provide services including cycle parking, hire and repair facilities.

-The estimated funding and delivery programme for the cycle routes, which will be funded by Emergency Active Travel Funds and developer contributions, is as follows:
+2.5 The estimated funding and delivery programme for the cycle routes, which will be funded by Emergency Active Travel Funds and developer contributions, is as follows:

-Route Cost estimate Delivery estimate 1: North Stevenage to Stevenage Central £4.9 million Central section in 2022, north and south extensions potentially in 2023/24 (HCC to secure funding from Active Travel Fund) 2: Great Ashby to Stevenage Central/Gunnels Wood £2.4 million Potentially in 2024/25 3: East Stevenage to Stevenage Central £1.65 million 5 TBC 4: South East Stevenage to Stevenage Central £3.5 million 5 TBC 5: West of Stevenage to Stevenage Central £860,000 5 TBC (West Stevenage has agreed in principle to deliver much of Route 5) 6: East Stevenage orbital £3.5 million 5 TBC (East Stevenage will deliver much of Route 6) 7: West Stevenage orbital £1.35 million 5 Potentially in 2024/25 8: Stevenage Central £975,000 5 TBC
+Route Cost estimate Delivery estimate 1: North Stevenage to Stevenage Central £4.9 million Central section in 2022, north and south extensions potentially in 2023/24 (HCC to secure funding from Active Travel Fund) 2: Great Ashby to Stevenage £2.5 million Potentially in 2024/25 3: East Stevenage to Stevenage Central £2.65 million5 Project validation (PV) is completed and date TBC 4: South East Stevenage to Stevenage Central £3.0 million Project validation (PV) is completed and date TBC 5: West of Stevenage to Stevenage Central £860,0005 West Stevenage has agreed in principle to deliver much of Route 5 6: East Stevenage orbital £3.5 million 5 East Stevenage will deliver much of Route 6 and works are under construction 7: West Stevenage orbital £1.35 million Potentially in 2024/25 8: Stevenage Central £975,000 TBC

-The potential improvements to cycle infrastructure comprise a project under the Town Deal for which Government funding has been secured.
-A business case to guide joint work between HCC and SBC is under development.

-Other potential funding sources for cycle infrastructure include developer contributions, capital funding, DfT Active Travel Funds, LEP, and other Government funding opportunities.
+- 2.6 The potential improvements to cycle infrastructure comprise a project under the Town Deal for which Government funding has been secured.
+A business case to guide joint work between HCC and SBC is under development. - 2.7 Other potential funding sources for cycle infrastructure include developer contributions, capital funding, DfT Active Travel Funds, LEP, and other Government funding opportunities.